Platform Terms

 **7. Pre-Approved Transactions **

-As a Developer, you can choose to enable pre-approved functionality when you integrate Passport into your Application.
+As a Passport Integrator, you can choose to enable pre-approved functionality when you integrate Passport into your Application.
 This means that for certain low risk transactions, while the End User is still signing the transaction the End User would not be asked to confirm the transaction via a separate pop-up or confirmation screen.
 If you choose to enable pre-approved functionality in your Application you must clearly disclose this to End Users.

 8. Cancellation